phone: 0468 774 633

 Sodium has received considerable attention as a risk factor for cardiovascular disease.
 However, sodium is essential for fluid and electrolyte balance and is the main solute in extracellular fluid.
 Sodium directs the flow of water, as water moves from areas of high to low solute concentration, helping to equalize osmotic extra- and intracellular concentrations.
 A sodium concentration less than 135 mmol/L results in hyponatremia and cell swelling, with the most significant effects occurring in the brain.
 However, even without brain edema, hyponatremia can have neurological consequences.

-Some individuals may choose “hydration drinks” that include salt to optimize hydration, but many hydration drinks could be considered carbohydrate drinks considering their high sugar and low electrolyte content.
+Some individuals may choose “hydration drinks” that include salts to optimize hydration, but many hydration drinks could be considered carbohydrate drinks considering their high sugar and low electrolyte content.
 Additionally, hydration drinks often contain sugar and food dyes, which are associated with carcinogenicity, genotoxicity, and hypersensitivity.
 A review of 25 clinical trials found that food dyes were associated with adverse neurobehavioral outcomes in children.

 Most individual’s hydration needs will be satisfied by plain water and a diet containing sodium (salt) and other minerals.
 Minerals can be obtained via food and supplements or added to water by using a supersaturated salt solution known as sole.
 The Original Himalayan Crystal Salt® can be used to make sole and has been found to contain 84 trace minerals.
 Alternatively, water can be enhanced with a sugar-free electrolyte product of citrate minerals available through qualified naturopaths.